brettbj/ClinicalClustering/README.md

 Acknowledgements
 ----------------

 My work is supported by a T15 NLM Grant (4T15 LM007092-25) and funding from UCB.
-This repository was built while attending  Tensorflow Korea DL Jeju.
+This repository was built while attending Deep Learning Jeju organized by Tensorflow Korea (sponsored by Google, ).